Bad Breath Treatment in Gurgaon

 - Immediate review if smell returns

 We believe you should know roughly what to expect before you come in.
-Final pricing depends on severity — you get a written estimate after examination, with no surprise additions.
+Final pricing depends on severity.
+You get a written estimate after examination — no surprise additions.

-For a broader view of procedure costs, see our dental treatment cost guide for Gurgaon.
+For a broader view of what different treatments cost, see our dental treatment cost guide for Gurgaon patients.

-For halitosis, the work is not glamorous but it is deeply satisfying.
-When a patient tells me they can finally talk to their children without feeling ashamed, that matters more than any complex case.
+For halitosis, the work is not glamorous but it changes lives.
+When a patient tells me they can finally talk to their children or colleagues without feeling ashamed — that matters most.

-Read more about Dr. Jyoti Singh’s clinical background and philosophy: About Dr. Jyoti Singh.
+Read more about Dr. Jyoti Singh’s clinical background: About Dr. Jyoti Singh — Prosthodontist, Gurgaon.

 Stop covering it up.
 Find out what is causing it.

-Book a consultation at Center for Dental Implants & Esthetics.
+Book a consultation at Center for Dental Implants & Esthetics, Gurgaon.
 We identify the source, explain your options clearly, and start treatment the same day when possible.

 Center for Dental Implants & Esthetics